brianzhang/redis/Readme.md

 redis.go is a client for the [redis](http://github.com/antirez/redis) key-value store.

-Some features include:

-* Designed for Redis 2.6.x.
-* Support for all redis types - strings, lists, sets, sorted sets, and hashes
-* Very simple usage
-* Connection pooling ( with configurable size )
+This library inherits from [hoisie/redis](https://github.com/hoisie/redis)

+Add some features:

+* Support ZCOUNT, ZRANGE and ZREVRANGE with socres
-* Support for concurrent access
+* Export ErrNil for not existing key error
-* Manages connections to the redis server, including dropped and timed out connections
-* Marshaling/Unmarshaling go types to hashes

 This library is stable and is used in production environments.
 However, some commands have not been tested as thoroughly as others.
 If you find any bugs please file an issue!

 # Installation

-Just run `go get github.com/hoisie/redis`
+Just run `go get github.com/ianzeng/redis`

 ## Examples